decidim-ice/decidim-module-decidim_awesome/README.md

 ![Limiting amendments](examples/limit_amendments.png)

+#### 18. Maintenance tools

+The awesome admin provides with some maintenance tools (more to come in the future);

+##### 18.1 Old private data removal

+These tools are designed to help remove old data as required by laws such as GDPR, particularly in relation to private custom fields.
+This menu will show if there's any data older than 6 months (configurable) and will let admins remove it component by component.

 #### To be continued...

 We're not done!
 Please check the [issues](/decidim-ice/decidim-module-decidim_awesome/issues) (and participate) to see what's on our mind